 - Age and medical condition

 - Previous test results

 In addition to a physical examination, the following tests may be used to diagnose a brain stem glioma:

 MRI .
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
-A contrast medium (a special dye) may be injected into a patient’s vein or given orally (by mouth) to create a clearer picture.
+A special dye called a contrast medium is given before the scan to create a clearer picture.
+This dye can be injected into a patient’s vein or given as a pill to swallow.

 Computed tomography (CT or CAT) scan .
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
-Sometimes, a contrast medium is injected into a vein or given orally to provide better detail.
+Sometimes, a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a pill to swallow.
 For a brain stem glioma, this test generally does not provide enough information to make a definite diagnosis, and an MRI is still needed.

 Biopsy .
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 A biopsy is generally not done for the more common, diffuse type of brain stem tumor.
 However, for a focal tumor, it is often used to find out the type of tumor.
-If possible, a neurosurgeon (a doctor who specializes in treating a CNS tumor using surgery) will remove a small piece of tissue from the brain.
-The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+If possible, a doctor called a neurosurgeon will remove a small piece of tissue from the brain.
+A neurosurgeon specializes in treating a CNS tumor using surgery.
+The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.